What are the 3-A Sanitary Standards and Best Practices?

 To begin with a little history: 3-A Standards are hardly new.
-They first arose in 1920 as a way to ensure the safety of milk pipe fittings.
+They first arose in 1920 as a way to ensure the hygienic safety of milk pipe fittings.
 The “3” refers to the three groups who initiated the standard setting: dairy processors, equipment makers and sanitarians.
-They wanted to ensure that 3-A dairy sanitary standards would improve milk processing and safety quality.
 Today, the organization is known as 3-A Sanitary Standards Inc., or 3-A SSI, for short.
-The group’s focus is solely on equipment that touches food.
+The group’s focus is food safety, focusing solely on equipment that touches food.
 Since 1920, the number of 3-A Sanitary Standards has grown to 70, and they apply to equipment in these categories:

 - Valves and fittings

 - Pumps and mixers